xll0328/xll0328.github.io/_pages/about.md

 # 🔥 News
+- *02.2025:* Our paper "Enhancing domain adaptation for plant diseases detection through Masked Image Consistency in Multi-Granularity Alignment" has been accepted by **Expert Systems With Applications**(JCR Q1, IF:8.4, CCF C).
 - *01.2025:* Our paper "Dependable Robust Interpretable Visionary Ensemble Framework in Autonomous Driving" has been accepted by **ICRA 2025** (CCF B)!
 - *12.2024:* Our paper "PEPL:Precision-Enhanced Pseudo-Labeling forFine-Grained lmage Classification inSemi-Supervised Learning" has been accepted at **ICASSP 2025** (CCF B)!
 - *09.2024:* Our paper “Towards Multi-dimensional Explanation Alignment for Medical Classification” has been accepted by **(NeurIPS 2024)** (CCF A)!